Midpeninsula Regional Open Space District

+On the Coast, Midpen has an expanded mission:

+To acquire and preserve in perpetuity open space and agricultural land of regional significance, protect and restore the natural environment, preserve rural character, encourage viable agricultural use of land resources, and provide opportunities for ecologically sensitive public enjoyment and education.

 Recreation

 Most of the preserves are open to recreation.
 Popular activities are hiking, cycling, and horseback riding.
 Paragliding and hang gliding are permitted at Windy Hill Open Space Preserve with a special use permit.
 Camping is generally prohibited, though the Monte Bello Open Space Preserve does have a backpacking camp available by permit only.
-Of the 26 preserves, 24 are fully open to the public: Miramontes Ridge Open Space Preserve and Tunitas Creek Open Space Preserve are not open; the Bear Creek Redwoods Open Space Preserve and La Honda Creek Open Space Preserve require a permit for use, and portions of Sierra Azul Open Space Preserve are closed to the public due to hazardous areas at the summit of Mount Umunhum.
+Of the 26 preserves, 24 are fully open to the public: Miramontes Ridge Open Space Preserve and Tunitas Creek Open Space Preserve are not open.